aiven/aiven-docs/docs/platform/howto/list-identity-providers.md

 With a verified domain you can add an IdP.
 All users with an email address from the verified domain are automatically authenticated with the linked IdP.
 With IdP-initiated SSO enabled, users can log in to Aiven directly from the IdP.
-As a security best practice, it’s recommended to verify your domains in Aiven even if you don’t use SSO.

 Aiven also supports System for Cross-domain Identity Management (SCIM) for Okta to automatically provision, update, and deactivate user identities from your IdP.